 The SPLC is a nonprofit, non-partisan 501(c)(3) corporation.
-The SPLC is headquartered in Arlington, Va, where it shares a suite of offices with the Reporters Committee for Freedom of the Press.
+The SPLC is headquartered in Washington, D.C.
 The organization is run by an executive director and a corporate board of directors composed primarily of journalism educators, journalists and attorneys.
 The SPLC is supported by contributions from student journalists and other interested individuals as well as donations from foundations and corporations.

 The Student Press Law Center is an advocate for student First Amendment rights, for freedom of online speech, and for open government on campus.
 The SPLC provides information, training and legal assistance at no charge to student journalists and the educators who work with them.

 To write to or call us with general inquiries:

 Fax: (703) 807-2109

 If you have a legal question, please use our legal request form.
 If you have a question about any of SPLC's publications, including the website and magazine, please contact Mark Keierleber.
 If you are a member of the media, please contact Frank LoMonte or Adam Goldstein.